 If your sofa doesn’t fit comfortably into the bay alcove, it might be better to bring the furnishing forward a bit so that you have room to get behind it.
 This will allow you to place other pieces of furniture in the bay and make more use of the space.

 As long as you follow these simple rules, your sofa should look fantastic sitting in front of your window.
 Explore our range of modern, contemporary sofas including our Model 01, Model 02 and our sectional Model 03 to find out more.
-Plus, Chesterfields and modular sofas.
+Plus, modular sofas.

 Our range of Model 04 sofa beds is also available and ideal for smaller spaces.